Alexander Radishchev: Views

-Criticizing the history of arbitrary rule in Russia, Radischev called autocracy the system of governance "most contrary to human nature".
+Criticizing the history of arbitrary rule in Russia, Radishchev called autocracy the system of governance "most contrary to human nature".
 Under this system, government was better positioned to breach its social contract with the governed, creating an unjust and oppressed society.
 He extends this system to master-serf relations as well, noting that seeking unlimited power is a natural human vice.
-Radischev does not sweepingly criticize all autocrats, but only tyrants, praising, in fact, Lycurgus, the philosopher king of Sparta who promoted equality and civil rights.
-Radischev, however, did not believe in, or desire, bloody revolution and instead hoped for a reforming autocrat who would abolish serfdom and "maintain equality in society, protect the widow and the orphan and save the innocent from harm".
-As a member of the ruling class, he didn’t seek to overturn autocracy but to persuade his countrymen and superiors to give up some of their vested power.
-In no way an idealist, the writer acknowledged that “where there was more enlightenment, where there was more social life, there was more corruption, so inseparable are good and evil on the earth.”
+Radishchev does not sweepingly criticize all autocrats, but only tyrants, praising, in fact, Lycurgus, the philosopher king of Sparta who promoted equality and civil rights.
+Radishchev, however, did not believe in, or desire, bloody revolution and instead hoped for a reforming autocrat who would abolish serfdom and "maintain equality in society, protect the widow and the orphan and save the innocent from harm."
+As a member of the ruling class, he did not seek to overturn autocracy but to persuade his countrymen and superiors to give up some of their vested power.
+In no way an idealist, the writer acknowledged that "where there was more enlightenment, where there was more social life, there was more corruption, so inseparable are good and evil on the earth."

-Radischev's religious and philosophical views were incredibly liberal for his time.
-Denying the belief that sensory experience is primary, Radischev, in On Man, His Mortality, His Immortality, speaks in favor of man's higher virtues as the main elements in complex human thought.
+Radishchev's religious and philosophical views were incredibly liberal for his time.
+Denying the belief that sensory experience is primary, Radishchev, in On Man, His Mortality, His Immortality, speaks in favor of man's higher virtues as the main elements in complex human thought.
 He believed that man's hereditary faculties have as much influence on his development as the external environment.
 He also points out, however, that there are common, innate traits that bind all people, particularly the belief in a higher power.
 The belief in immortality remains particularly potent for him, both as a factor of faith and as a solace amidst the difficulties of life.